mykle1/MMM-WWI/README.md

 * Wind gusts speed for your location at this moment
 * Wind bearing at this moment
 * Visibility (in miles) at this moment
+* Cloud cover at this moment
 * Barometer reading at this moment (in millibars)
+* Humidity at this moment
 * DewPoint reading at this moment
 * UV Index reading at this moment